top of page

 Tzununá sports academy was inspired by Nacho, the president of Chi Tz'unun Choy, who recognized the need for a sports program

-The program is a collaboration between the teachers at Tzununá Telesecondario School
+The program is a collaboration between volunteers and the teachers at Tzununá Telesecondario School who say, "There is so much talent in Tzununá!
+We want to see it flourish!"

 Tzunun Cafè